frctl/fractalite/packages/support/README.md

-## @frctl/support
+## @frctl/fractalite-support

-Utilities and helpers for Fractal package development.
+Utilities and helpers for Fractalite package development.